thomas-vogel/thomas-vogel.github.io/index.md

       </a>
     </div>
     <div style="margin-left: 16%;">
       Present you recent work on search with relevance to software engineering at the <a href="https://conf.researchr.org/track/ssbse-2023/ssbse-2023-hop" target="_blank">Hot-off-the-Press Track of the 15th Symposium on Search-Based Software Engineering (SSBSE 2023)</a>, co-located with <a href="https://2023.esec-fse.org/" target="_blank">ESEC/FSE 2023</a> in San Francisco, US.
-The submission deadline is Fri 25 Aug 2023.
+The submission deadline is Fri 01 Sep 2023.
 We look forward to receiving your submissions.
     </div>
 </section>